phptuts/codingwithnoah/arduino-blockly/lesson-10-led-light-strip-array/index.md

 ![If Block](/images/arduino-block/lesson-10/step16b.png)

-17) Set the "Position" of the "Neo Pixel" to the value "Position variable".
+17) Set the "Position" of the "Neo Pixel" to the value "Position" variable.
 Set the all the color number blocks to zero.
-This will turn off the led.
+That will turn off the led.

 ![If Block](/images/arduino-block/lesson-10/step17.png)

-18) Now create and if / else block that will add one to the position variable if the add variable is true and minus one if the add variable is false.
+18) Now create and if / else block that will add one to the "position" variable if the "add" variable is true and minus one if the "add" variable is false.

 ![If Block](/images/arduino-block/lesson-10/step18.png)

-19) Connect a "Neo Pixel" block and set the position hole to value of the variable of the position.
+19) Connect a "Neo Pixel" block and set the "position" hole to value of the "position" variable.
 Then keep the numbers attached to the colors the same.

 ![If Block](/images/arduino-block/lesson-10/step19.png)

-20) Connect a delay block at the end of the if block and set it's number to 50.
+20) Connect a delay block at the end of the "if" block and set it's number to 50.

 ![Delay](/images/arduino-block/lesson-10/step20.png)

-21) Upload the code, you should see the led light strip snake.
+21) Upload the code; you should see the led light strip snake.

 ![Delay](/images/arduino-block/lesson-10/step21.gif)